droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./src/test/sanity_tests.cpp - [Compiler sanity check unit tests.](https://github.com/bitcoin/bitcoin/pull/5604)

-./src/test/scriptnum10.h - Class implementing the *ScriptNum* implementation from Core 0.10.0.
-[Used for comparison purposes.](https://github.com/bitcoin/bitcoin/pull/7095)
+./src/test/scriptnum10.h - Class implementing the CScriptNum implementation from Core 0.10.0 (CScriptNum10), which itself was a replacement for the CBigNum class (i.e., a class with an OpenSSL dependency).
+[Used for comparison purposes and the removal of another OpenSSL dependency in the test code](https://github.com/bitcoin/bitcoin/pull/7086). [*Added in 0.12*](https://github.com/bitcoin/bitcoin/pull/7095).

 ./src/test/scheduler_tests.cpp - [CScheduler unit tests.](https://github.com/bitcoin/bitcoin/pull/5964)